 Our coupled OverlandFlow-riverBedDynamics approach in our LEM is in reality a decoupled way to solve for the evolution of a riverbed (see Cao et al., 2002; Colombini & Stocchino, 2005 for coupled and decoupled definitions and applications).
 This means that the governing equations are solved separately and the flow is “paused” while the component solves the Exner equation during a given time step (Figure 12 a and b).
 This implies that the selected time-step must ensure relatively small bed elevation changes to maintain the simulation stability.
 When working with flow, rainfall, and watershed conditions that generate dramatic elevation changes an optional local correction can be used to preserve the numerical stability and ensure mass conservation (Figure 12 c).
 Given that only the water surface elevation is affected after a change in bed surface elevation (water depth and discharge are not affected) it is possible to locally correct the water depth by running OverlandFlow for a few internal cycles and obtain a better water surface elevation around the nodes that had bed surface elevation changes (only those sharing links can be corrected).
-Once the internal cycle finishes the corrected water depth is mapped into the grid.
-In this correction flow discharge is not altered and the values previously calculated are used (local velocity is modified).
+Once the internal cycle finishes, the corrected water depth is mapped into the grid.
+In this correction flow discharge is not altered and the values previously calculated are used whilelocal velocity is modified.
 This capability is configured in the driver file and an example of its use is given in the examples code for the test case used in section 5.4.